Tyler Gauthier

-Tyler Gauthier (born June 29, 1997) is an American football center who is a free agent.
+Tyler Gauthier (born June 29, 1997) is an American professional football center.
 He played college football for the Miami Hurricanes and signed with the New England Patriots as an undrafted free agent in 2019.

 College career

 Gauthier played college football for the Miami Hurricanes.
 During his time with the Hurricanes, he started 29 consecutive games and was named All-ACC Honorable Mention in 2017.

 Professional career

 New England Patriots

-Gauthier went undrafted in the 2019 NFL Draft, and signed with the New England Patriots.
+Gauthier went undrafted in the 2019 NFL draft, and signed with the New England Patriots.
 After being waived as part of final roster cuts, and later signed to the Patriots practice squad on October 15, 2019.
 Gauthier was also drafted by the St. Louis BattleHawks of the XFL on the same day.

 Jacksonville Jaguars

 On December 10, 2019, Gauthier was signed by the Jacksonville Jaguars off the Patriots practice squad.
 He was waived on August 8, 2020.

 New England Patriots (second stint)

 Gauthier re-signed with the Patriots on August 12, 2020.
 He was waived on September 5, 2020.